Mtsoukis/GM_2020_Comment/README.md

 Overall, this comment reveals critical errors in this paper which undermine the validity of the conclusions presented.

-This repository contains:
+##This repository contains:

-- A PDF of my comment.
+- The comment.

-- The Replication Package, where my code and data can be found.
+- The appendix

+- The replication package.